Code-Institute-Submissions/movieDeathsUpdated/README.md

 ## Hosting
 A live version of this dashboard is hosted [here](https://com-movie-dashboard.herokuapp.com/) on Heroku.

-## Authors
+## Author
 Brendan Long

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.

 ## Acknowledgments
 - [Start Bootstrap - Agency Theme](https://startbootstrap.com/template-overviews/agency/)